 Charges against former Mower County Sheriff's deputy dismissed

 Jul.
-20—AUSTIN — The charges against a former Mower County Sheriff's deputy were dismissed Tuesday morning as Mower County residents filed into the justice center to report for jury duty.
+21—AUSTIN — The charges against a former Mower County Sheriff's deputy were dismissed Tuesday morning as Mower County residents filed into the justice center to report for jury duty.

 A jury trial was set to begin for Ryan Chrz, 35.